FabioStivanin/CV/CV.md

 ## Soft & Relational Skills
 - I got experience as Project Manager in all the steps of the project life, planning sessions, resources management, goals achievement in scheduled times
+- I use to pay attention on time and priority management
+- I love new challenges, and improve my knowledge in latest technologies
 - I can switch quickly from team-working to independent-work
 - Good relational and public speaking skills
 - I like to be a tutor and a reference for new colleagues
-- I'm open to work from home, but i can also go to the office with my own car or public transport, if necessary
+- I'm open to work from home, but I can also go to the office with my own car or public transport, if necessary

 <br><br>